 Students in elementary education are awarded either a B.A. or a B.S. degree.

-• The B.A. is awarded to students choosing a content major (Multidisciplinary Studies, English, General Science, Mathematics, or Social Studies).
+• The B.A. is awarded to students choosing the Elementary Education with a Teaching Concentration in Middle Level Mathematics or a Teaching Concentration in Middle Level General Science

 • The B.S. is awarded to students electing a teaching concentration in special education.